Crossover of the dimensionality of 3d spin fluctuations in LaCoPO: Abstract

 \section{Abstract}

-We report the dc magnetization in the polycrystalline sample of LaCoPO in the range 4 - 300 K in presence of the external magnetic fields of 0.1 and 7 T. A comparison of the results in both fields suggest a spin fluctuation dominated ferromagnetically ordered state.
-The present $^{31}$P NMR spin lattice relaxation data also supports this along with a clear indication of cross-over from 2D to 3D spin fluctuations across $T_{\mathrm{C}}$.
-The hyperfine field, ($H_{\mathrm{hf}}$) at the $^{31}$P site is anisotropic in contrast to isotropic $H_{\mathrm{hf}}$ in LaFePO.
-This gradually reduces to zero near $T_{\mathrm{C}}$.
-The origin of anisotropy should be related to the magnetic moment arising from the 3$d$ spins in case of LaCoPO.
+dc magnetization and $^{31}$P spin lattice relaxation rate in the polycrystalline sample of LaCoPO suggest a spin fluctuation dominated ferromagnetically ordered state.
+Moreover, NMR data clearly indicate a crossover from 2D to 3D spin fluctuations across $T_{\mathrm{C}}$.
+In contrast to isotropic hyperfine field, $H_{\mathrm{hf}}$ at the $^{31}$P site in LaFePO, $H_{\mathrm{hf}}$ is anisotropic in LaCoPO.
+The data of spin lattice relaxation rate also exhibit anisotropic spin fluctuation.
+The anisotropy vanishes near $T_{\mathrm{C}}$.